An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Short term hospital stay or observational unit

-Studies indicate that many adult patients do not need to be hospitalized for pneumonia, and can be safely treated at home.
+Many adult patients do not need to be hospitalized for pneumonia, and can be safely treated at home.
 Likewise, many patients who are admitted to the hospital could be released sooner.
-Many strategies are being devised to determine which patients can be safely discharged and when they can be discharged.
+Strategies are being devised to determine which patients can be safely discharged and when they can be discharged.
 In general, low-risk patients with mild-to-moderate pneumonia do just as well when treated as outpatients.
 They return to work and normal activities faster than those treated in the hospital.

 A variety of guidelines and tools have been developed to help determine who can safely be treated at home and who cannot.
 Commonly used tools include the Pneumonia Severity Index (PSI), British Thoracic Society Rule (BSR), and CURB-65.
 All of these assessment tools evaluate several risk factors.
 The more of these risk factors that are present, the less likely that the patient can be safely treated at home.
 The combination of these risk factors determine a specific score or risk group, helping to guide the clinician in the decision.
 The results must be used along with the doctor's clinical judgment.